MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 #### JavaScript

 **Web**
+Web applications do not support client network events.

 **Cordova**

 * For the iOS platform:
 	* Open the **[Cordova appilcation root folder] → platforms → ios → Classes → AppDelegate.m** file
 	* Follow the iOS guide below to enable or disable `NETWORK` activities.